Malcolm Muggeridge: Return to India

 After his time in Moscow, Muggeridge worked on other newspapers, including The Statesman in Calcutta, of which he was editor in 1934 to 1936.
 In his second stint in India, he lived by himself in Calcutta, having left behind his wife and children in London.
 Between 1930 and 1936, the Muggeridges had three sons and a daughter.
 His office was in the headquarters of the newspaper in Chowringhee.

 Second World War

-When war was declared, Muggeridge went to Maidstone to join up but was sent away: "My generation felt they'd missed the First War, now was the time to make up."
+When war was declared, Muggeridge, now aged 36, went to Maidstone to join up but was sent away as too old: "My generation felt they'd missed the First War, now was the time to make up."
 He was called into the Ministry of Information, which he called "a most appalling set-up", and joined the army as a private.
 He joined the Corps of Military Police and was commissioned on the General List in May 1940.
 He transferred to the Intelligence Corps as a lieutenant in June 1942.
-Having spent two years as a Regimental Intelligence Officer in Britain, he was by 1942 in MI6 and had been posted to Lourenço Marques, the capital of Mozambique, as a bogus vice-consul (called a Special Correspondent by London Controlling Section).
-Before heading out, Muggeridge stayed in Portugal for one day.
+Having spent two years as a Regimental Intelligence Officer in Britain, he was in 1942 recruited by MI6 and was posted to Lourenço Marques, the capital of Mozambique, as a bogus vice-consul (called a Special Correspondent by London Controlling Section).
+Before heading out, Muggeridge stayed in Lisbon for some months, waiting for his visa to come through.
 He stayed in Estoril at the Pensão Royal on 17 May 1942.